doug-wright/project-m1-htmlcss/README.md

 - It's normal to run into obstacles, it is part of the learning process. **If you're not struggling, you're not learning.**
 - The instructor and the T.Cs are here to help **guide** you.

 ### 5. Where is the mobile mockup?
+Tablet?

 Part of the project is to ensure that the page looks decent on mobile as well as desktop.
-Unfortunately, you haven't been provided with a mockup, or screenshot of how the mobile version should/could look.
-Unfortunately, this happens quite often.

-Even without a design, it's generally better for this type of web page to consider mobile-first.
-The mobile version is generally easier to implement, and without a mockup, you have some freedom there.
-It will also mean less code overall.
+It's generally better for this type of web page to consider mobile-first.
+The mobile version is generally easier to implement, and usually means less code overall.

 You should also work section by section. e.g. create the mobile version of the nav, adjust the code for the desktop version of the nav, move on to the next section.

-Use the above video to help guide you for the mobile version.
+You will find a few gifs at the bottom of this file.
+They show what the mobile, tablet and widescreen versions should look like.

 ---